cuanjooste/nodebots-lightswitch/README.md

 	- npm run dev

 This example can only control 1 piece of hardware at a time.
-To switch between the tessel and arduino, please comment out the appropriate line in WebApp/src/main.js
+To switch between devices, please comment out the appropriate line in WebApp/src/main.js.
+I have also included a basic component layout that was used for all 3 devices, the only difference is that the Raspberry PI Zero does not read data from the photocell.

 ### Prerequisites